geological-survey-of-queensland/borehole-database/README.md

  1. Queensland Government knows the location, attributes and status of all boreholes in Queensland.
  2. The register helps government to perform custodianship of the borehole as an asset throughout its lifecycle.
  3. The register is a single, trusted system of record for all boreholes in Queensland.
  4. The register is integrated with data input mechanisms, data consumers, and data display systems.
+ 5. The register levereages schema-on-read instead of schema-on-write to be able to store all borehole data variations.

-### What the register is not
+### What the borehole register is not
 The register is not a borehole data management system.
 There are multiple commercial systems that meet this need.

 ## Derivation